Prince Maurice of Savoy: Life

-In 1637 his elder brother Victor Amadeus I suddenly died, leaving a five-year-old heir with his wife Christine Marie of France as regent.
+In 1637, his elder brother Victor Amadeus I suddenly died, leaving a five-year-old heir with his wife Christine Marie of France as regent.
 Cardinal Maurice hurried back from Paris to join his brother Thomas in plans to seize the power of regency.
 The two brothers were supported both financially and politically by Spain.
 Christine Marie vainly begged Richelieu for protection, while the nobles and the people divided into two groups.
 The "Madamisti" favored the Madama Reale and the French.
 The "Cardinalisti" and the "Principisti" supported Cardinal Maurice and Prince Thomas.
 The "Principisti", had considerable support among ordinary Piedmontese, who resented the French presence; the "Madamisti" included a number of powerful families, notably the d'Aglié clan.

-In the spring of 1639 the two princes attacked the fort and ammunition depot of Vercelli, seized the supplies and marched on Turin.
-They held the fortress inside the city walls for 155 days while it was besieged by soldiers of Marie Christine and of the French general Henri, Count of Harcourt.
+In the spring of 1639, the two princes attacked the fort and ammunition depot of Vercelli, seized the supplies and marched on Turin.
+They held the fortress inside the city walls for 155 days while it was besieged by soldiers of Christine Marie and of the French general Henri, Count of Harcourt.
 Military reversals and the reductions of their pensions from Spain caused the two princes to renounce their claims to the regency and to sue for peace.
-Giulio Mazzarino, who had succeeded Richelieu as Cardinal of France, acted as mediator in the peace conferences between Marie Christine and the two princes.
+Giulio Mazzarino, who had succeeded Richelieu as Cardinal of France, acted as mediator in the peace conferences between Christine Marie and the two princes.

-In 1642 Maurice gave up the cardinal's purple robes to become prince of Oneglia.
-On 28 August 1642 he married his brother Victor Amadeus' daughter, Princess Luisa Cristina of Savoy in Turin.
+In 1642, Maurice gave up the cardinal's purple robes to become prince of Oneglia.
+On 28 August 1642, he married his brother Victor Amadeus' daughter, Princess Luisa Cristina of Savoy in Turin.
 The two moved to Nice where Maurice was the governor of the city.
 Having returned to Piedmont in 1652, Maurice settled first in Chieri and then in his villa in Turin.
-Late in life he left active politics and devoted himself to literature and science.
+Late in life, he left active politics and devoted himself to literature and science.
 He established the Accademia dei Solinghi also known as the Accademia dei Solitari, whose members took part in artistic, philosophical and mathematical discussion.
 Prince Maurice died in Turin on 4 October 1657 and was buried in the cathedral of Turin.
 His eulogy was written by the great baroque orator Emanuele Tesauro.
 Maurice left his villa and his large art collection to his wife Luisa Cristina.
 Luisa Cristina did not remarry and on her own death left many of her husband’s paintings to her nephew Victor Amadeus II, thus enriching the holdings of the ducal court.
-In 1836 Maurice's remains, together with those of his wife, were moved to the Sacra di San Michele.
+In 1836, Maurice's remains, together with those of his wife, were moved to the Sacra di San Michele.